xStarbound/xStarbound/README.md

 9. Optionally configure Steam or [MultiBound2](https://github.com/zetaPRIME/MultiBound2) to launch `${sbInstall}/xsb-win64/xclient.exe` through WINE/Proton (or on your Windows install).

 > **Note:** Gentoo users will need to compile MinGW with `_GLIBCXX_USE_CXX11_ABI` enabled (`-D_GLIBCXX_USE_CXX11_ABI=1`) to avoid linker errors.

-## Changes

-- You can now make `.patch` files that are just merged in, early-beta-style (Kae).
-That's why the patch files in `assets/xSBassets` are unusually simple.
-- Almost all Lua callbacks from the original xSB (by FezzedOne), `input` callbacks (by Kae), plus some extra `player` callbacks for compatibility with OpenStarbound mods and some StarExtensions mods.
-The `setSpecies` and `setIdentity` callbacks will not let you switch to a nonexistent species.
-Documentation has yet to be updated.
-- Various crash fixes (Kae and FezzedOne).
-- Character swapping (rewrite by Kae from StarExtensions): `/swap <name>` (case-insensitive substring matching) and `/swapuuid <uuid>` (requires a UUID; use the one in the player file name).
-- Custom user input support with a keybindings menu (rewrite by Kae from StarExtensions).
-- Positional voice chat that works on completely vanilla servers; is compatible with StarExtensions.
-This uses Opus for crisp, HD audios.
-Rewrite by Kae from StarExtensions.
-  - Both menus are made available in the options menu rather than as a chat command.
-- Multiple font support (switch fonts inline with `^font=name;`, `.ttf` assets are auto-detected).
-Added by Kae, fixed by FezzedOne.
-- World lightmap generation has been moved off the main thread (Kae).
-- Experimental changes to the storage of directives in memory to greatly reduce their impact on frametimes (Kae).
-  - Works well when extremely long directives are used for "vanilla multiplayer-compatible" creations, like [generated](https://silverfeelin.github.io/Starbound-NgOutfitGenerator/) [clothing](https://github.com/FezzedOne/FezzedOne-Drawable-Generator).
-- Client-side tile placement prediction (rewrite by Kae from StarExtensions).
-  - You can also resize the placement area of tiles on the fly.
-- Support for placing foreground tiles with a custom collision type (rewrite by Kae from StarExtensions; requires an OpenSB or xSB-2 server) and, via `world.placeMaterial()`, placing tiles not connected to existing ones (FezzedOne; requires an xSB-2 server).
-Tile placement with this feature is not network-compatible with servers that support the similar feature present in StarExtensions, although already-placed tiles work just fine.
-A [fork of WEdit](https://github.com/FezzedOne/xWEdit) with support for these features is available.
-  - Additionally, objects can be placed under non-solid foreground tiles (Kae).
-- Some minor polish to UI (FezzedOne and Kae).

 ## Discord